-Candida is a single-celled microorganism of a round or oval shape, which belongs to yeast-like fungi.
-The genus Candida has about 170 species, the most common of which is Candida albicans (Candida albicans).
+Candida- is a unicellular microorganism of round or oval shape, which refers to yeast-like fungi.
+The genus Candida has about 170 varieties, the most common of which is Candida albicans (Candida albicans).

-You can meet him almost anywhere - from the soil and household items to the tissues of the human body: it lives in the intestines, oral cavity, esophagus , genitals, etc.
+You can meet it almost everywhere - from soil and household items to the tissues of the human body: it lives in the intestines, mouth cavity, esophagus , genitals, etc.

-In the body of a healthy person, there is some balance between Candida albicans, as well as other bacteria and microorganisms, however, in some disorders and pathological conditions, the fungus begins to actively proliferate.
+In the body of a healthy person between Candida albicans, as well as other bacteria and microorganisms, there is some balance, but with some disorders and pathological conditions the fungus begins to multiply actively.

-Factors that provoke reproduction of Candida albicans include:
+Factors provoking the reproduction of Candida albicans include:

-If you look at the structure of the fungus Candida albicans, the photo of which can be found on the web, then it can be noted that it has very dense walls.
-Because of this, it is highly resistant to any external influence.
-The fungus is completely undemanding to temperature conditions, and is very fond of glucose, so Candida albicans develops very quickly on the mucous membranes and quickly grows its colonies, causing a disease called candidiasis, or thrush.
+If you look at the structure of Candida albicans fungus, a photo of which can be found on the web, it can be noted that it has very dense walls.
+Due to this, it is highly resistant to any external influences.
+Fungus is absolutely undemanding to temperature conditions, and very fond of glucose, so Candida albicans develop very rapidly on the mucous membranes, and rapidly increases their colonies, causing a disease called candidiasis, or thrush.

 Types of candidiasis and their symptoms